dockrbyter/wt_supporterprofile/README.md

 You could disable this by removing the value in line 23 in the setup script.
 See also the other settings in the lines 21 till 28.

-$makeupdl -
-The download link for the makeup

 $puttysetup -
 Disabled the PuTTY setup by leaving blank